 PASYOU Adjustable Weight Bench

 ⭐ A budget-friendly adjustable weight bench with limited assembly

 If putting together your weight bench is something you are allergic to (no judgment here), the PASYOU Adjustable Weight Bench gives you all the bells and whistles of budget-friendly benches with limited set-up and installation.

 Faux leather pads are a cinch to clean and wipe down.
 The bench folds up for easy storage.
 And it is rated for up to 500-lbs.

-The only thing I didn’t like were the foam rollers at the front of seat pad.
+The only thing I didn’t like was the foam rollers at the front of the seat pad.
 I can see how they would be helpful while doing incline sit-ups and core work, but when doing bench press, seated curls, or basically any other exercise, they are simply in the way.
 (That being said, this is a minor complaint—the rollers can be removed.)

 The PASYOU bench is a well-reviewed bench that delivers on the essentials while also still being an adjustable weight bench under $200.
 Giddyup.

 5 Best Compact Home Gyms for Small Spaces and Big Workouts.
 Owning a home gym has never been more affordable.
 Read on for a breakdown of the best compact home gyms for crushing your workout goals.